 The induction rules of the Boyer-Moore theorem provers are not able to find the many instances we applied in the proof of Example 2.
-This is different for a theoretically more powerful induction rule suggested by Christoph Walther (1950), which actually finds the proof of Example 2.60 In general, however, for harder conjectures, a simulation of descente infinie by the induction rule of explicit induction
+This is different for a theoretically more powerful induction rule suggested by Christoph Walther (\1950), which actually finds the proof of Example 2.
+In general, however, for harder conjectures, a simulation of descente infinie by the induction rule of explicit induction and the step case

-57Cf.
+&lt;sup>57Cf.
 Note 61.